 - 6. Implementation of the business model has resulted so far in a very limited disbursement of funds in developing countries.
 This does not adequately reflect the sense of urgency necessary to successfully combat climate change.
 Urgency to provide funding at scale, to reach developing countries and to provide solutions for climate change mitigation and adaptation were among the key reasons for establishing the GCF.
-The GI indicates the urgency and seriousness of climate change and requires the GCF to make a significant and ambitious contribution to global efforts to combat climate change. - GCF money is not yet reaching countries and targeted beneficiaries because disbursement is very slow.
-As of 28 February 2019, only USD 454 million had been disbursed in four years of operations, which represents only 9 per cent of committed funds or 22 per cent of the funding committed in effective investments. - 8.
+The GI indicates the urgency and seriousness of climate change and requires the GCF to make a significant and ambitious contribution to global efforts to combat climate change. - 7.
+GCF money is not yet reaching countries and targeted beneficiaries because disbursement is very slow.
+As of 28 February 2019, only USD 454 million had been disbursed in four years of operations, which represents only 9 per cent of committed funds or 22 per cent of the funding committed in effective investments.130 - 8.
 Entities wanting to access the GCF make decisions on how and at what level they will engage with the GCF, whether to seek accreditation or not, and if affirmative, what accreditation profile to pursue regarding size of projects, level of ESS and type of financial instruments.
 They also decide which projects to support according to their own priorities.
-Countries depend on these decisions to access the GCF. - 9.
+Countries depend on these decisions to access the GCF.131 - 9.
 Accreditation of entities and approval of projects take too much time.
-On average, it takes 315 days for a project to go from Board approval to having an executed FAA; 52 per cent of the approved projects do not have an effective FAA, so they cannot start implementation; and 20 per cent of those were approved by the Board but the responsible entity has not completed the accreditation process as of 28 February 2019 (an effective AMA is mandatory to start negotiating the FAA).
-As discussed in Chapter VI and Chapter VIII, processing times have not improved substantially over time.
+On average, it takes 315 days for a project to go from Board approval to having an executed FAA; 52 per cent of the approved

-&lt;sup>130 This is further analysed in Chapter VIII.
+130 This is further analysed in Chapter VIII.

-&lt;sup>131 Chapter VI discusses accreditation more in depth.
+131 Chapter VI discusses accreditation more in depth.